 I've since found out its made of Moroccan leather with gold edged paper and wouldn't have been cheap in its day.

 Unfortunately the owner didn't write his name in it.

-I've tried researching who it could've belonged to by the dated sketches, a few things about it (the dates, the book being in a sale in Norfolk UK) suggest it could've belonged to a William Bodle, though I'm sure they're others it could also have belonged to.
-But, he served with the Norfolk and Suffolk regiment during WW1 ( at the grand old age of 60! ), served in the late Boar War and was a founding member of the South Africa police & was back and forth to South Africa a few times, of which there's dated sketches in the book.
-Also W.Bodle was born and is buried at Alfriston, which is mentioned in the army notes.
+I've tried researching who it could've belonged to by the dated sketches, a few things about it, the sketches (a lot from South Africa), and the book being in a sale in Norfolk UK) suggest it could've belonged to a William Bodle, though I'm sure they're plenty of others it could also have belonged to.
+But, he served with the Norfolk and Suffolk regiment during WW1 ( at the grand old age of 60! ), served in the late Boar War and was a founding member of the South Africa police & was back and forth to South Africa a few times,.
+Also W.Bodle was born and is buried at Alfriston, mentioned in the army notes.

 If anyone has any info on William Bodle, I'd appreciate it.
-I wonder if any examples of his handwriting survive, or dates when he travelled and was in South Africa, which might be able to confirm or rule him out.
+Any examples of his handwriting or dates when he travelled and was in South Africa, which might be able to confirm or rule him out.